-Haohao Lu teaches courses on Northern Renaissance and Baroque art.
-Her current research focuses on interpretive ambiguity and spectatorial experience of early sixteenth-century Netherlandish art.
-Her broader research interests include eroticism, visual wit, and the culture of play in the early modern Netherlands.
-She received her PhD from Indiana University - Bloomington, MPhil from Leiden University, and BA from Beijing Normal University.
-She has published on Jan Gossaert's mythological paintings.
-Her current book project, titled “Open Secret: Interpretive Ambiguity and Spectatorial Experience in the Habsburg-Burgundian Netherlands,” examines the social value of provocative ambiguity in the early sixteenth-century Low Countries.
-Her research has received support from the Andrew W. Mellon Foundation, the Allen Whitehill Clowes Foundation, and the Samuel H. Kress Foundation.
+Professor Lu teaches Northern Renaissance and Baroque art.
+Her research emphasizes sixteenth-century Netherlandish art and its manifestations in intellectual history, play culture, and environmental understanding.
+She is currently working on a book project titled “Open Secret: Interpretive Risk and Spectatorial Experience of Sixteenth-Century Netherlandish Art” that examines interpretive risk and spectatorial experience of early sixteenth-century Netherlandish art.
+In addition, she is working on a research project that attends to the notion of habitation in early modern Northern Europe.
+Professor Lu received her PhD from Indiana University - Bloomington, MPhil from Leiden University, and BA from Beijing Normal University.
+She has published articles on works of early modern Netherlandish artists, in particular Jan Gossaert and Jan Sanders van Hemessen.
+Her research has received support from the Mellon Foundation, the Allen Whitehill Clowes Foundation, and the Samuel H. Kress Foundation.

 Departments and Programs

 ART 105/106 Introduction to the History of Art and Architecture

 ART 230 Art in the Age of Van Eyck, Dürer, and Bruegel